slowernews/wisdom-tldr/chapters/chapter_1_self.md

 people are in the excuse business

-“Success is getting what you want.
-Happiness is wanting what you get.” -- Dale Carnegie
+> *'Success is getting what you want.
+Happiness is wanting what you get.' -- Dale Carnegie*

-“Happiness is not in the mere possession of money; it lies in the joy of achievement, in the thrill of creative effort.”  ~Franklin D. Roosevelt
+> *'Happiness is not in the mere possession of money; it lies in the joy of achievement, in the thrill of creative effort.' -- Franklin D. Roosevelt

-“You can’t lose everything when what you care about are the people and the memories you have.” -- Blake Mycoskie
+> *'You can’t lose everything when what you care about are the people and the memories you have.' -- Blake Mycoskie*

 Self-worth is how you feel about the negative aspects of yourself.
 The people who truly have self-worth are humble.
 They don’t think they’re something special.
 They know what they are and what they aren’t, and they’re okay with it.